skrrtn/Multi-Chat-Viewer-DotNet/README.md

 7. **Platform-Specific Issues**:
    - **Kick.com channels**: May take longer to connect as the system resolves chatroom IDs
+   - **Kick.com limitation**: Only one Kick channel can be monitored at a time due to library constraints
    - **Platform Detection**: If databases show "Unknown" platform, they will be automatically migrated to the proper format
    - **Mixed Platform Support**: Each database is independent and can be different platforms
    - **Legacy Database**: Existing databases will be automatically migrated to the new format on startup

+8. **Multi-Channel Viewing Issues**:
+   - **Channel Not Displaying**: Ensure the channel is enabled for viewing (not just logging) using the "Enable" button in the **Multi-View column** in Followed Channels
+   - **Missing Background Messages**: Channels collect messages in background even when not viewed - check logging is enabled
+   - **Channel Switching**: Use "Enable" or "Disable" button in the **Multi-View column** to switch between channels for viewing
+   - **Multiple Kick Channels**: Remove existing Kick channel before adding a new one due to platform limitations

 8. **Migration Issues**:
    - If automatic migration fails, check that database files are not in use by other applications